Tanz0rz/haxe-fmod/docs/guides/tools-cli.md

 - `hl` copies the FMOD libraries and `hlaxe_fmod.hdll`, resolved through the same tiers as a lime build (see [Platforms](../platforms.md#hashlink)).
 - `cpp` copies the FMOD libraries, for executables the binding was compiled into.
 Kha's native targets use this on Kore HL/C builds too.

-Both native targets also get a launcher that starts the game with the right library path: `run.sh` on Linux, `run.cmd` on Windows, and `run.sh` on macOS for HashLink VM output only.
+Both native targets also get a launcher that starts the game with the right library path.

+- Linux: `run.sh`
+- Windows: `run.cmd`
+- macOS: `run.sh` for HashLink VM output only
 - `html5` copies the FMOD web engine (`fmodstudio.js`, `fmodstudio.wasm`) and the library's `jaxe.js` glue into the directory.
 Your page then loads them with script tags ahead of the game.

 The command reads `FMOD_SDK` (or `FMOD_SDK_WEB` for HTML5).
 It stops with the reason when the variable is unset, points at the wrong package, or holds an unusable version.
 The Heaps and Kha tabs of [Getting started](../getting-started.md#6-build-and-run) show it inside a full build.